johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 Configuration options for Microsoft Edge sync are available through the Rights Management Service (RMS).
 When the service is enabled for a tenant, all users can sync Microsoft Edge data, regardless of licensing.
 The protection service might be activated automatically, by using PowerShell, or by using the Azure portal.
 For more information and instructions on how to enable AIP, see [Activating the protection service from Azure Information Protection (AIP)](/azure/information-protection/activate-service).

 > [!CAUTION]
-> Activating Azure Information Protection will also allow other applications, such as Microsoft Word or Microsoft Outlook, to protect content with AIP.
+> Activating Azure Information Protection allows other applications, such as Microsoft Word or Microsoft Outlook, to protect content with AIP.
 Any onboarding control policy that's used to restrict Microsoft Edge sync will also restrict other applications from protecting content using AIP.

 ### Control user onboarding for a phased deployment